Understand the Product

 • After you submit your bug report, it may take some time to get it reviewed by the Team Leader - use this time to double-check your entries and make necessary edits.

-• If you receive an information request, make sure to answer it within 24 hours, otherwise, your bug report will get automatically rejected.
+• If you receive an information request, answer it within 24 hours; otherwise, your bug report will get automatically rejected.

-• Quality is the key: if you submit a good quality report the chances of getting it reviewed faster increases because the Team Leader won’t need to focus on requesting more information.
+• Quality is the key: submitting a good quality report increases the chances of getting it reviewed faster because the Team Leader won't need to focus on requesting more information.

-• Do not report everything as critical.
-It is part of the tester’s job to choose the correct severity.
+• Please don't report everything as critical.
+It is part of the tester's job to choose the correct severity.

-• If you don’t find bugs in your first test, check the ‘Known Bugs’ list, it can give you inspiration.
+• If you don't find bugs in your first test, check the 'Known Bugs' list; it can inspire you.
 However, these bugs cannot be reported again.

-• A lot of low functional bugs can be found in the links in the footer and the header of a website as well as in social media sharing.
+• Many low functional bugs can be found in the links in the footer, a website's header, and social media sharing.

-• Try to apply a certain approach when testing, e.g. systematically test every function of a page and each of them in combination with each other.
+• Try to apply a specific approach when testing, e.g. systematically test every function of a page and each of them in combination with each other.

 • Here is an exemplary bug report with useful notes and tips: